 Over the past century, the AAUP has established the standards that undergird American higher education.
 If your faculty handbook has strong protections for academic freedom, if policies on your campus provide for faculty participation in governance, if you enjoy economic security in your academic position, you have the AAUP to thank.

-Academe will also be marking the AAUP’s centennial.
-In 2015, special issues will be devoted to the Association’s role in American higher education over the past hundred years and to the opportunities and challenges of the next century.
+Academe will be marking the AAUP’s centennial in 2015 with special issues devoted to the Association’s role in American higher education over the past hundred years and to the opportunities and challenges of the next century.